 When To Favor March Madness Favorites

 You should put plenty of emphasis on the seedings in the NCAA basketball tournament, right?
-After all, as in a major tennis tournament such as Wimbledon, vast statistical date, applied along with much research by sage and wise roundball experts, has gone into determining the positions in the tournament bracket.
+After all, as in a major tennis tournament such as Wimbledon, a vast amount of statistical data, applied along with much research by sage and wise roundball experts, has gone into determining the positions in the tournament bracket.
 These folks know what they are doing, so we should pay attention and bow with appropriate respect to their vast knowledge of the college game.

 Certainly, top-seeded teams should be given their due when making your March Madness wagers, especially early in the tournament.
-Top-ranked teams like the Virginia Cavaliers, Michigan State Spartans and Villanova Wildcats will be tough to knock off in the regional rounds, and traditional powers such as the Duke Blue Devils, North Carolina Tar Heels and Kansas Jayhawks tend to be tournament-hardened squads, well-schooled in the mentality required to prepare for the rigors of these win or go home one-game contests.
+Top-ranked teams like the Kansas Jay Hawks, Gonzaga Bulldogs and Baylor Bears will be tough to knock off in the regional rounds, and traditional powers such as the Duke Blue Devils, Dayton Flyers and Kentucky Wildcats tend to be tournament-hardened squads, well-schooled in the mentality required to prepare for the rigors of these wins or go home one-game contests.

-The most recent odds from Bovada peg the Spartans as the +450 choice to capture the title in this year's March Madness, although their failure to win the Big Ten tournament may throw some shade on that status.
-Right behind them are the Cavaliers and Wildcats, both at +550.
+The most recent odds from Bovada peg the Jay Hawks as the 6.00 choice to capture the title in this year's March Madness, although their failure to win the Big Ten tournament may throw some shade on that status.
+Right behind them is Gonzaga, both at 8.00.
 These two teams are polar opposites in the way they get it done.
-Virginia tops the nation in scoring offense (87.2 points per game), while Virginia offers up the stingiest defense in the NCAA (52.8) points per game.
-Duke (+650) rounds out the top four.

-Some years the gap was significant.
+A good few years ba the gap was significant.
 In 2013, playing only favorites would have garnered you 109 points, compared to the 69.98 average score.
 In 2012, an all-favorite bracket scored 117 points.
 The average score from that tournament was 82.99.
 Even last year, though it wasn't a blowout, favorites came out ahead 79-65.66.

 The message here is clear.
-While it's the underdogs who have made for the excitement that is the mayhem of March Madness, it's still the favorites who will provide you win the steadiest payoff from the NCAA Tournament.
+While it's the underdogs that create excitement that is the mayhem of March Madness, it's still the favorites who will provide you win the steadiest payoff from the NCAA Tournament.